Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Related Work

 \section{Related Work}

-The application of Artificial Intelligence in automated software engineering (SE) has developed over decades, accumulating a substantial body of systematic reviews.
-To clarify the academic positioning of this paper, we categorize related work into three phases, beginning with broad reviews on the application of AI/ML/DL in SE during the pre-LLM era.
-This is followed by general surveys on the application of LLMs across the entire SE field, and culminates in focused surveys on the application of LLMs in software testing and its adjacent tasks.
-This structured comparison highlights our unique contribution of providing an in-depth review of LLM-based unit test generation.
-To visually demonstrate the differences between this review and existing work, Table~\ref{tab:related_work_comparison} provides a horizontal comparison across three dimensions of time span, research scope, and core contributions.
+The application of artificial intelligence in automated software engineering has developed over decades and accumulated a substantial body of systematic reviews.
+To clarify the academic positioning of this paper, we categorize related work into three phases.
+This begins with broad reviews on the application of AI and deep learning in SE during the pre-LLM era.
+This is followed by general surveys on the application of LLMs across the entire SE field and culminates in focused surveys on the application of LLMs in software testing and its adjacent tasks.
+To visually demonstrate the distinctions between this review and existing work, Table~\ref{tab:related_work_comparison} provides a horizontal comparison across the three dimensions of time span, research scope, and core contributions.
 While prior surveys offer valuable insights, this paper uniquely centers on a unified framework that integrates the generative engine with quality assurance mechanisms.

-Early surveys primarily focused on the application of traditional Machine Learning and Deep Learning in SE~\cite{mezouar2022systematic, wang2022machine, yang2022survey}.
+Early surveys primarily focused on the application of traditional ML and DL in SE~\cite{mezouar2022systematic, wang2022machine, yang2022survey}.
 For instance,~\cite{ferreira2021software} systematically reviewed the performance of CNN and RNN models across various SE tasks.
 Similarly, other surveys specifically focused on ML for software testing, covering tasks ranging from defect prediction to test case prioritization~\cite{islam2023artificial, trifunova2024ai, ahammad2024automated, omri2020deep}.
-However, most of these works were completed before 2021 and failed to cover the generative paradigm shift triggered by Large Language Models (LLMs), especially prompt-based interaction patterns.
+However, most of these works were completed before 2021 and failed to cover the generative paradigm shift triggered by LLMs.
 Consequently, they do not address the unique capabilities, challenges, and prompt-based interaction models inherent to modern LLMs, which are the core focus of our paper.
 Our work fills this temporal and technical gap by specifically analyzing the LLM-driven era post-2021.

 With the explosion of LLM technology, numerous surveys have recently emerged regarding its application in the SE domain~\cite{hou2024large, fan2023large, gao2025current, zhang2023survey, gormez2024large}.
 These works typically adopt a macroscopic perspective, broadly covering various stages of the software development lifecycle.
 For example,~\cite{zhang2023survey} reviewed over 1000 papers, mapping LLM applications to 112 SE tasks, while~\cite{fan2023large} focused on challenges and open questions within this broad field.
 However, due to their broad scope, their analysis of any single task (such as test generation) is necessarily high-level.
 In contrast, this paper focuses on the core task of unit test generation, aiming to reveal the technical patterns and evolutionary logic unique to this field through deep vertical analysis.